Summary of the South Carolina Compassionate Care Act

 Debilitating Medical Conditions:

-- The bill’s qualifying conditions are: cancer, multiple sclerosis, a neurological disease or disorder, sickle cell anemia, glaucoma, PTSD, a condition causing a person to be home-bound that includes severe or persistent nausea, or a chronic medical condition causing either severe and persistent muscle spasms or for which an opioid is currently or could be prescribed by a physician based on generally acceptable standards of care.
+The bill’s qualifying conditions are: cancer, multiple sclerosis, a neurological disease or disorder, sickle cell anemia, glaucoma, PTSD, Crohn’s disease, ulcerative colitis, cachexia or wasting syndrome, a condition causing a person to be home-bound that includes severe or persistent nausea, a terminal illness with less than a year to live, or a chronic medical condition causing either severe and persistent muscle spasms or for which an opioid is currently or could be prescribed by a physician based on generally acceptable standards of care.

 Visiting Patients: Patients who aren’t South Carolina residents — but who are certified to use medical cannabis in another state — qualify for legal protections if they have a letter from a physician certifying they have a medical condition included in South Carolina’s law.

 Medical Cannabis Establishments:

 After a merit-based, scored application process, DHEC will license and regulate 15 cultivation centers, 30 processing facilities, and one dispensary for every 20 pharmacies in the state, in addition to five independent testing laboratories.
 The application process will consider location, background and qualifications, security plans (and SLED’s input on them), and localities’ preferences.